Interpersonal skills are important and also show how you can use the ability as a scope and resource in any situation.

 - Be aware of your physical actions during the conversation.

 - Make sure you look open when you are using body language.

-- Assess what other people’s body language is showing, look for evidence that shows they are being receptive or not.
+- Assess what other people’s body language is showing, and look for evidence that shows they are being receptive or not.
 Focus on making them feel comfortable first.